audreyreal/autoupdater/README.md

 1. Call ``check_for_update(data, current_version)`` (data being the object returned from get_latest_release, current_version being the version of the software you're running) which will return a bool, True if there's an update available, False if there isn't
 1. If ``check_for_update`` returns False, carry on with the rest of your code as normal.
 1. If ``check_for_update`` returns True, call ``get_release_urls(data)``, which will return a dictionary of the version releases corresponding to their respective OS's, ("windows", "mac", "linux")
-1. Use requests to download the new version based on the OS your end user is running.
+1. If user approves, run ``download_release(releases)``, releases being the dict you got from the previous function, which will download the latest release corresponding to the user's operating system.